pinkflozd/subsonic/README.md

 Download
 --------

-A WAR of the latest tag is provided on the [Releases page](https://github.com/KHresearch/subsonic/releases), which can be installed to a Tomcat webapps/ directory, and should "just work".
+A WAR of the latest tag is provided on the [Releases page](https://github.com/EugeneKay/subsonic/releases), which can be installed to a Tomcat webapps/ directory, and should "just work".
 If you wish, you can build Subsonic from these sources for yourself by playing along with the following instructions.

 Building
 --------

 First, make sure you have a relatively recent version of [Maven](http://maven.apache.org/) and a JDK.
-The 1.6.x and 1.7.x series of OpenJDK and the official Oracle JDK(Java 6 and Java 7) have both been tested to work.
+The 1.6.x and 1.7.x series of OpenJDK and the official Oracle JDK(Java 6 and Java 7) have been tested to work.
 Ensure that `mvn` can be found in one of the directories listed in your $PATH and that $JAVA_HOME is set to your JDK:

 ```
 $ which mvn
 /usr/local/bin/mvn
 $ echo $JAVA_HOME
-/usr/lib/jvm/java-1.6.0-openjdk.x86_64
+/usr/lib/jvm/java-1.7.0-openjdk.x86_64
 $
 ```

 Now you can clone a copy of this repository and switch to the `release` branch if it is not automatically checked out:

 ```
-$ git clone git://github.com/KHresearch/subsonic.git
+$ git clone git://github.com/EugeneKay/subsonic.git
 $ cd subsonic
 $ git checkout release
 $